tomasjindra/flashscore/README.md

 ## Input parameters
 - **inputURL** - The list of input URLs to be used.
 It can be URL for a specific team, player or league (e.g. for Premier League: https://www.flashscore.com/en/soccer/england/premier-league/#/nunhS7Vn/table/overall

+## Cost of usage
+You can get a bit more than 1 000 results for 1 USD.

 ## How to use the actor?

 1.)
 On flashscore.com choose a league / team / player which you would like to scrape and copy the URL from your browser.